RootCX

 1. Open AI Forge.
 Click the Forge panel on the left sidebar.

-2. Describe your app.
+2. Describe what you want.
 Type a plain-language prompt.
 For example:

 "A task tracker where I can create tasks with a title, description, status (todo, in-progress, done), and due date."

-5. Hit Run (F5).
-Studio deploys everything to your project's Core.
+3. Hit Run (F5).
+Studio deploys everything to your Core.

 What happens on Run

-When you press F5, Studio executes a pipeline against your project's Core:
+When you press F5, Studio executes a pipeline against your Core:

 1. Schema verify -- validates the manifest before applying changes.